apache/datafusion-comet/docs/source/contributor-guide/plugin_overview.md

 - `CometExecIterator` invokes native plans and uses Arrow FFI to read the output batches
 - Native `ScanExec` operators call `CometBatchIterator` via JNI to fetch input batches from the JVM

-### Arrow IPC

-Comet native shuffle uses Arrow IPC to write batches to the shuffle files.

-- `CometShuffleWriteProcessor` invokes a native plan to fetch batches and then passes them to native `ShuffleWriterExec`
-- `CometBlockStoreShuffleReader` reads batches from shuffle files

 ## End to End Flow